Skip to Content

 I've served these oven-baked brown sugar pork chops with celeriac mash and some roasted tenderstem broccoli.

-The combination works wonderfully for timing a complete meal, you can throw the broccoli in the oven at the same time as the pork chops.
+The combination works wonderfully for timing a complete meal; you can throw the broccoli in the oven at the same time as the pork chops.
 If you start the celeriac just before you heat the pan for the chops, they will be ready to mash just before you dish up.

 Swede and carrot mash would work well if you have a love for a sweet and savoury combination.
 Otherwise, go for mashed potatoes for some real comfort food.

-If mash ain’t your thing then some buttered boiled potatoes would work really well.
+If mash ain't your thing, then some buttered boiled potatoes would work really well.

-As for greens both buttered cabbage and my miso and bacon roasted Brussels sprouts would be fabulous with the sweet brown sugar sauce.
+As for greens, both buttered cabbage and my miso and bacon roasted Brussels sprouts would be fabulous with the sweet brown sugar sauce.

-If you want something really left-field but delicious, serve this on top of a big slice of roasted savoy cabbage, it’s magic!
+If you want something really left-field but delicious, serve this on top of a big slice of roasted savoy cabbage; it's magic!

 Overhead oven baked brown sugar pork chops served with celeriac mash and broccoli.